chudro/Cassandra-Primary-Key-Exercise/README.md

 ####Cassandra Data Model Pro-Tips

 Here are a few Cassandra data modeling pro-tips and principles to stay out of trouble and get you moving the right direction:
-- **Primary Keys:** Know how they work.
+- **Primary Keys:** Know what a partition key is.
+Know what a clustering key is.
+Know how they work for storing the data and for allowing query funcitonality.
 Doing this exercise is a great start.

 - **Secondary Indexes:** If you're  tempted to use a secondary index in Cassandra, don't.
 Instead, create a new table with a PK definition that will meet your query needs.
 Why?
 It has to do with the fact that Cassandra is a distributed system.
 In Cassandra, denormalization is fast and scalable.
 Secondary indexes aren't as much.